ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Draxon is actually in too tall terry's inn

-Found magical ear ring that
+Found Draxon's magical ear ring that is a communication device